6 Factors That Will be Considered When Designing a Septic System That Meets Your Property’s Needs

 2. Perform a Site Evaluation

 Every property has unique characteristics that influence septic system design.
-Key factors to evaluate include:
+Your local septic system professional will work with the appropriate professionals to understand the:

 • Soil Type: Your soil must absorb and treat effluent properly.
 Sandy soils, for example, drain quickly and may require additional filtration layers, while clay-heavy soils drain slowly and may need alternative solutions.